tenancy/tenancy/dead-mans-switch.md

 Hi,

-My name is Daniël Klabbers, also known as @luceos, I am the owner of project Tenancy.
+My name is Arlon Antonius, also known as @ArlonAntonius, I am the owner of project Tenancy.
 This document guarantees the survival of the Tenancy project by transferring ownership to a valid successor in case I am no longer able to fulfil my obligations in maintaining this package due to unforeseen circumstances (eg death).